delight-dev/delight-dev.github.io/Tutorials/GettingStarted.md

 You can now open `MainMenuScene.unity` which you can run throughout the tutorial to see the main menu taking shape.

 {: .info-box }
 All content files, like the XML files MainMenuScene.xml and MainMenu.xml are automatically processed by the framework as they are changed (if the editor is open).
-To manually tell the framework to process all content, press the "Reload All" button in the Delight window (Window -> Delight).
+To manually tell the framework to process all content, press the "Rebuild All" button in the Delight window (Window -> Delight).
 Also note that files with the "_g" postfix are generated (and overwritten) when the XML files are processed.